 1. Disciplinary Authority

 The authority to enact and enforce regulations of the University is vested in the Board of Regents.
 The responsibility for enforcing the regulations and imposing penalties is delegated to the President of the University and any University officials the President designates.
-The Office of the Vice President for Student Affairs and Enrollment Management is the principal agency for the administration of student conduct.
+The Office of the President is the principal agency for the investigation and adjudication of Title IX cases while the Office of the Vice President for Student Affairs and Enrollment Management is the principal agency for the administration of student conduct and non-Title IX cases.
 The Executive Director of Student Affairs, the Director of Title IX Compliance/Title IX Coordinator (Director of Title IX Compliance), and the Director of Housing and Residential Programs shall implement the student discipline procedures.
 All references to the officials listed above shall be interpreted to include persons designated to act on their behalf.

 The Executive Director of Student Affairs, the Director of Title IX Compliance, or designee will assume responsibility for the investigation of an allegation of misconduct to determine if the complaint has merit.

 a.
 Student Conduct Officer/Investigator

 A Student Conduct Officer/Investigator is a trained University staff member whose role is to conduct a thorough, reliable, and impartial investigation of alleged violations of the Code of Student Conduct.
 In most cases heard by a University Hearing Panel, the Student Conduct Officer/Investigator will present the information and evidence obtained through the investigation to the Hearing Panel, which will make a determination of responsible or not responsible and assign a sanction.
-In cases heard through the Administrative Hearing process or completed via an Informal Resolution, the Student Conduct Officer/Investigator may render findings and issue sanctions.
+In non-Title IX and/or cases related to sexual misconduct heard through the Administrative Hearing process or completed via an Informal Resolution, the Student Conduct Officer/Investigator may render findings and issue sanctions.
 Investigators are assigned to cases by the Executive Director of Student Affairs, the Director of Title IX Compliance, the Assistant Director of Student Conduct, or designee.
 Investigators are trained University full-time employees.

 b.
 Administrative Hearing Officer